Translations

 The Nominal

-First, we (me, myself, and I) start with the nominal.
-Monday, 9/14/2020, after my work-a-day at home and Mrs. Appalachian Irishman’s teach-a-day-at-school, we had our usual, every-four-week chiropractic adjustments.
-I, especially, needed mine – after my 9/13/2020 latest “whatever” (i.e., new left shoulder ricochet into my right shoulder and down both sides of my back).
-Chiropractic adjustments are usually pain free.
-I felt the left shoulder area pain enough at the adjustment.
+First, let us begin with the nominal.
+On Monday, 9/14/2020, after I worked from home and Mrs. Appalachian Irishman taught at school, we had our usual every-four-week chiropractic adjustments.
+I especially needed mine due to the latest “whatever” (i.e., a left shoulder ricochet into my right shoulder and down both sides of my back) that started the day before.
+Chiropractic adjustments are usually pain-free.
+I felt the tolerable pain in my left shoulder at the adjustment, which helped greatly.

-Tomorrow, I work at home (i.e., home Monday, Tuesday, Friday but office Wednesday and Thursday, in the insane schedule).
-I plan to work 8 AM to 10:30 AM only.
-My dentist will “corona” (i.e., crown) the upper left tooth (the one just before my wisdom tooth) that I chipped, on Monday 8/10/2020, while eating lunch at home.
-I had bitten into a peach seed, certainly not on purpose.
+Tomorrow, I work from home.
+(The current routine is working from home on Monday, Tuesday, and Friday but at the office on Wednesday and Thursday.
+It's an insane schedule.)
+Tomorrow, however, I plan to work from 8 to 10:30 AM only.
+My dentist will “corona” (i.e., crown) the upper left tooth (the one just before the wisdom tooth) that I chipped on Monday, 8/10/2020, while eating my noon meal at home.
+I bit into a peach seed, certainly not on purpose.

-Afterward, I hope that our fine chiropractor will be able to see me that afternoon.
+Afterward, I hope that our fine chiropractor will be able to see me in the afternoon.
 My current “whatever” is significant.
-My back muscle core on both sides and the muscle group across the back of my neck are stiff.
+My core back muscles on both sides and the muscle group across the back of my neck are stiff.
 I hope that this is another go backward to go forward.
-I have done the backward to go forward enough.
-“Oh Lord, won’t you buy me a Mercedes Benz?”
+I have done the going backward to go forward enough.
+“Oh Lord, won’t you buy me a Mercedes-Benz?”
 No, scratch that!
 Dear Lord, won’t you balance out all my muscles?
-The trauma recovery on my muscles is taking too long.
+The trauma recovery with these muscles is taking too long.
 I’m tired of it.

-My Dad, Earl Ferrell (middle name not mentioned, as he didn’t like it, for the known family heritage reason) was the final (and eighth) child of Marion and Gertrude Archer Ferrell, my grandparents.
+My father, Earl Ferrell (middle name not mentioned, since he didn’t like it for a known family heritage reason), was the final (and eighth) child of Marion and Gertrude Archer Ferrell, my grandparents.
 He was born on 9/17/1927.

-Dad was a fine Christian man -- despite his Irish temper flaws (which I have too).
-I got to know Dad well, once I became a man.
-I understood his Irish temper flaws as well as I do my own.
-He went Home, to see Mom and many others, on 1/25/2008.
+Dad was a fine Christian man, despite his Irish temper (which I too have).
+I got to know Dad well once I became a man.
+I understood his Irish temper as well as I do my own.
+He went to his eternal home to be with my mother and many others on 1/25/2008.

-Search “Dad” on my website.
-You will find several articles about Dad.
-One of my best articles about Dad is here.
+A search of this website for “Dad” finds several articles about him.
+One of my favorite articles about him is Well Machine & Water Truck Legacy (published 6-26-2010).
 Dad, thank you for being a fine father.
 The Winesap trees that you planted are still producing Winesap apples.
 I know that you planted them, even with your ticker trouble, for me, years ago.
 Ferrell men don’t drop the “love” word often.
 We prefer to show it by our actions.
 I love you, Dad.
 I’ll see you again.

-“Poly” from Greek means many.
-Tick is a blood sucker.
-I hope that you like my word, polyticks.
+“Poly,” from Greek, means many.
+A tick is a bloodsucker.
+I hope that you like my invented word, “poly-ticks.”
 I like it.

-I have read and heard, on the various media sources, about her life.
-Ruth Ginsburg endured her share of hardship in life – to say the least.
-Read what you can find.
+I have read and heard on various media sources about her life.
+Ruth Ginsburg endured her share of hardship in life, to say the least.
 It is interesting.
 I do not diminish her life story.
-I admire the toughness of her strong willed spirit.
-I have the same type of spirit – but from predominately Irish roots.
+I admire the toughness of her strong-willed spirit.
+Likewise, I have the same type of spirit from predominantly Irish roots.

 I hope that Ruth Ginsburg accepted the Good Lord’s free gift offer of salvation through his Son.
 I don’t know.
 If she did, I will see her.
 If she didn’t, I will not.

-Ruth Ginsburg was the second, at the time, female Supreme Court Justice (my politically correct moment in writing).
-Still in my politically correct writing moment, Sandra Day O’Conner was the first.
-Two more, who are on the Court now, came later.
+Ruth Ginsburg was the second at-the-time female Supreme Court Justice, my politically correct moment in writing.
+Still in my politically correct writing moment, Sandra Day O’Connor was the first.
+Two more on the Court now came later.
 Okay, my politically correct writing moment is done.

-Gender (i.e., two only) does not matter.
-What matters, for Supreme Court Justices, is how they interpret the Constitution.
-They are either traditional (i.e., the plain meaning of the Constitution as written means what it does) or “living” (i.e., the Constitution means what folks say it means now).
+Gender (i.e., two only), however, does not matter.
+What matters for Supreme Court Justices is how they interpret the Constitution.
+They are either traditional (i.e., the plain meaning of the Constitution as written means what it says) or “living” (i.e., the Constitution means what folks say that it means now).

 As a theological sidetrack, biblical interpretation is the same.
-Theologians, such as I, interpret the Bible as it was inspired and written.
-Other theologians interpret a “living Bible” – whatever the heck they mean by that!
-The “living Word” theologians are wrong.
+Conservative theologians, including me, interpret the Bible as it was inspired and written.
+Liberal theologians interpret a “living Bible,” meaning whatever they say it means.
+These “living Word” theologians are wrong.
 I can prove it.

-The “living Constitution” folks are wrong also.
+The “living Constitution” folks are also wrong.
 I can prove it.
-It is easy enough to do – if you share my logical mind that is educated on valid reasoning.
-If you don’t have a logical mind, then I don’t argue with a fence post.
-Do the best you can to be educated in valid reasoning.
+It is easy enough to do, if these folks have logical minds, educated in valid reasoning.
+If they don't have such minds, then I don’t argue with fence posts.

-My comments on her “notable” decisions are as follows.
+My comments on Ruth Ginsburg's “notable” decisions are as follows:

 Stenberg v.
-Carhart: Ruth Ginsburg was WRONG, in her opinion.
+Carhart: Ruth Ginsburg was wrong in her opinion.
 Life in the womb is life.
-The male or female unborn child is a human, developing in the early stages of life.
-Murder (inside or outside the womb, unless to save the physical life, in reality, of the mother) is murder.
-She was WRONG.
+The male or female unborn child is a human being, developing in the early stages of life.
+Murder (inside or outside the womb, unless to save the physical life in reality of the mother) is murder.
+She was wrong.

 United States v.
-Virginia: Ruth Ginsburg was RIGHT – IF a woman serving in the military can DO the EXACT SAME physical tasks as a man.
-I know women who can do MORE physical tasks than men.
-Good!
-Women who serve in the military, who can do the same physically as men, are great.
-Women in the military who cannot do so are a liability in combat.
+Virginia: Ruth Ginsburg was rightif a woman serving in the military can do the same exact physical tasks as a man.
+I know women who can do more physical tasks than men.
+Women who serve in the military and have the same ability as men are great.
+Women in the military who do not have these abilities are liabilities in combat.

 Safford Unified School District v.
-Redding: Ruth Ginsburg was RIGHT.
-Y’all can’t strip search a 13-year-old girl, regardless of the reason, anywhere, especially in school.
-Whoever did the strip search needs to have found the Good Lord.
+Redding: Ruth Ginsburg was right.
+No one should strip search a 13-year-old girl regardless of the reason anywhere, especially in school.
+Whoever did the strip search should have found the Good Lord.

-Quote from the MSN link: “in 2013, she was the first justice to officiate at a same-sex marriage, and two years later was part of the 5-4 majority that legalized gay marriage nationwide” Ruth Ginsburg was WRONG.
-The so-called “Supreme Court” was WRONG.
-God, in His SUPREME COURT, has dictated that marriage is one man and one woman (aside from allowing men to have multiple wives for a while).
+A quote, however, from the Bloomberg article previously referenced states, “In 2013, she was the first justice to officiate at a same-sex marriage, and two years later was part of the 5-4 majority that legalized gay marriage nationwide.”
+Ruth Ginsburg and the other four justices in the majority were completely wrong!
+God in his supreme court has dictated that marriage is between one man and one woman.
 His Son verified this.
-(Find the scripture references for yourself.)
-There is NO “gay” (aka homosexual) marriage.
-It is NOT God’s law.
-God’s LAW trumps man’s law, every time.
+There is no such thing as “gay” (i.e., homosexual) marriage.
+That false notion idea is not God’s law.
+God’s law trumps man’s law every time.

 Conclusion

 When’s supper ready, dear?
 I’m hungry!
-Oh, to our doggie, Molly, I’m sorry that I didn’t take you hiking today.
+To our “old puppy,” Molly, I’m sorry that I didn’t take you hiking today.
 My recent “whatevers” kept me from doing so.
-Oh, I could have hiked, but I might not have been balanced enough walking those tight spots, where a person could take a bad fall, today.
-My wisdom dictated to wait.
-I wait, impatiently.
-I NEED to get into the woods soon!
+I could have hiked, but I might not have been balanced enough walking those tight spots where a person could take a bad fall.
+Wisdom dictates that I wait.
+I wait impatiently.
+I need to get into the woods soon!

 Saturday, September 19, 2020